ThanhLe86/SMTP-Client/README.md

 - emailTableView is now usable.
 By retrieving a List of emails, we now have the data to set value of the cellData into columns
 - DEBUG: see the top of Email.java

+### Update 21.05.2025
+Major changes in storing emails.
+- As parsing the .csv file is increasingly difficult as the number of lines in the email body increases, we are no longer storing the body in the .csv file.
+- Instead, a new folder /database is made to store email bodies.
+- database.csv is also moved to /database.

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.